 5 Home Gym Designs to Inspire You

-Let's look at some funky, playful and chic Home Gym's to get your creative juices flowing.
+Let's look at some home gym design ideas and decor schemes to get your creative juices flowing.

 Colourful

 If bright colour is your thing then there is no limit to how you can use this to create and enhance your gym experience.
 In this gym design, they have chosen bold, vibrant colours on the walls to boost mood and motivation.
-Colour can also be used on the floor by opting for dual colour tatami tiles or flecked gym mats in puzzle design.
+Colour can also be used on the floor by opting for flecked gym tiles with a hint of colour to enhance the look.

 Luxury

 Everyones idea of luxury is different, however if you want to create a sleek, modern home gym design then think shiny, metallic equipment, mirrored walls and polished paintwork.
-Add designer, interlocking gym flooring available in velvet black, stone grey or 5 fleck colour options for a commercial gym finish.
+Add designer, interlocking gym flooring tiles for a plush and high comfort finish.

 Urban & Industrial

 With exposed brick and pipework and a boxing feature to this gym design, give the space a relaxed, industrial vibe.
 This is simple to achieve in rooms such as garages and basements where there will already be exposed materials and unfinished elements in the space.
-You can celebrate these parts by painting pipework, adding heavy duty, rubber flooring and leaving ceilings exposed.
+You can celebrate these parts by painting pipework, adding heavy duty garage gym flooring and leaving ceilings exposed.

 Final Thoughts